Actindo-AG/Documentation/Fulfillment/Integration/02_ManagePackagingTypes.md

 ## Deactivate a packaging type

-Deactivate a packaging type temporarily, so that it can not be selected automatically by the system.
+Deactivate a packaging type, so that it can not be used.

 #### Prerequisites

-A packaging type has been created, see [Create a packaging type](#create-a-packaging-type).
+At least one packaging type has been created, see [Create a packaging type](#create-a-packaging-type).

 #### Procedure